 The Drill Hall.
 The first drill hall was built in 1901 for the local Artillery Volunteers.
 In 1914 another drill hall was built on the western side for the Territorials.

 Cooden Beach Hotel.
 The hotel was built by the 9th Earl De La Warr in 1931.
 On the opposite side of the road once stood a coastguard station.
-The roundabout by the hotel was once the turn around point for trams.
+The roundabout by the hotel was built as the turn around point for trolleybuses, as they needed a facility to turn around.
+There was another similar (still extant) turnaround point at The Bull Inn near Pebsham / West St Leonards.

 Bexhill College.
 Formed from the former Bexhill Boys Grammar School and Bexhill Girls Grammar School which were opened in 1926, they amalgamated in 1970.